avastmick/dotfiles/.config/nvim/README.md

 ## TODO:

 - [ ] Add `nushell` support.
 Maybe remove and revert to using `zsh`.
-- [X] Look at noice a command pop-up, rather than at the bottom (https://github.com/folke/noice.nvim)
+- [ ] Look at a better way to view the project structure.
+The tree model is common, is it best.
+- [ ] Remove Telescope File Browser, as Oil is better.

+# Working on my keyboard skills.

+Okay, let's write some prose.

+let some_variable = match {
+some_function;
+some_other_variable;
+}